- Title: The Propaganda Game // Under the Sun

 With tensions in the East Asia rising due to tidal waves of bellicose rhetoric (on both sides in my opinion), might we investigate the nature of some of these words?
 Both Spanish documentarian Álvaro Longoria, and Russian filmmaker Vitaly Mansky, chose to tackle the immense North Korean propaganda machine by, essentially, embedding themselves in it, albeit from different points of view.

-Longoria takes a wide view of the situation on the small, heavily armed peninsula.
+Longoria takes a wide view on the small, heavily armed peninsula.
 A good portion of the film involves talks with many of the state minders that undoubtedly follow his crew like a pack of wolves ready to jump on any deviation from the planned itinerary.
 But not to bury the lead, the real reason to watch The Propaganda Game comes from Alejandro de Benós, a former Spanish national who is an unabashed supporter (or puppet) of the North Korean regime and, I suspect, the original motivation for Longoria’s interest in the DPRK. de Banós is quite comical in his representation of his adopted homeland but his new fellow countrymen seem to eat it up in droves.
 The interviews with security officials in Spain and around the world offer a little more nuanced, and critical, view of him.

 Either way, you’ll learn a lot about North Korea and see some beautiful scenery and (some) earnest people as a surprising number buy into the official line.
 Whether by coercion or choice, frankly, is irrelevant to the regime.
 Whether you need some humor to get through the film or are willing to endure the dark satire of Under the Sun, you’ll find a very ugly elephant in the room.